 The facts and figures clearly indicate the importance of wiping the hard drive or storage media before selling or shredding it.
 As already discussed, deleting the data or formatting the hard drive aren’t the options to destroy data before disposing of your hard drive.

-Two ways to securely wipe the data
+Two ways to securely wipe the hard drive data

 Securely erase your hard drive by using secure data eraser software such as BitRaser® to destroy your data before selling or shredding it.
 The software is compliant with International data erasure standards such as NIST, US DOD 5220.22-M (7 passes), etc. and wipes data by overwriting it with random binary values.

-After wiping the data, it generates an audit-trail or data erasure report and a certificate of erasure.
+After wiping the data, it generates an audit-trail or data erasure report and a certificate of data erasure.
 The report contains all the required details about erasure and the certificate guarantees 100% destruction of data beyond the scope of recovery.

 A sample data erasure report and certificate of erasure are shown below: